Trinity River

 FETCHING TRIPS

-WHY THETrinity River
+WHY GOTrinity River Rafting

 The wildlife and scenery are excellent along the Trinity River or “Hoopa”, as it is called by the local Hoopa tribe.
 The silent river runner can often sight deer, hawks, eagles, osprey, herons, kingfishers, and the occasional bear, mink or otter.